mosem/coupling-denoising-sr/README.md

 We use the Hydra framework to configure the code.
 For example, to run on multiple GPUs, modify `distributed` to `True` in `diffusion/conf/main_config.yaml`.

+To run diffusion script in a dummy setting:
+`python diffusion/train.py dset=dummy-noisy-8-clean-16 noise_schedule=dummy train=dummy`
+`python diffusion/test.py dset=dummy-noisy-8-clean-16 noise_schedule=dummy train=dummy`

+Make sure to run scripts from root directory (which contains diffusion directory).
+Otherwise, paths to egs files in dset config files will be incorrect, and need to be changed.